When to consider building a website for yourself

 Where to Build Your Site

 Unless you're a programmer or somebody with CS background, there's no need to learn how to program now.
 Sites like Squarespace and Wix are great options that will eliminate a lot of challenges and struggles.
+You can also hire a professional web design agency to build your website.
 The cost is a little more, but if you have a simple site, this is a great alternative.

 In Part 2 of this series, we'll talk about the components you'll want to have on your website.